 Going to see the doctor can be a chore.
-You might put off going to visiting, thinking that you are wasting your time, or that your ailments are too minor.
+You might put off going to visit, thinking that you are wasting your time, or that your ailments are too minor.

 We learn to live with little health problems, and very often we cover over the cracks and ignore them.
-There is always a chance that small things such as these might be symptomatic of a broader problem that you have not had diagnosing.
+There is always a chance that small things such as these might be symptomatic of a broader problem that you have not diagnosed.

 Having a check-up with your primary care physician can help you get an early indication of conditions that might affect you in the future.
-Taking preventative measures or getting treatment early can save your life in the long run, so getting check-ups regularly is vital for your health.
+Taking preventative measures or getting treatment early can save your life in the long run, so regular check-ups are vital for your health.

 What Will They Test?

-They may take blood samples which check your blood sugar levels, measuring for diabetes and also identifying potential kidney problems.
+They may take blood samples which check your blood sugar levels, measure for diabetes, and also identify potential kidney problems.

 A blood pressure check can be used to examine for signs of heart disease, and the potential risk of having a stroke in the future.

-Generally, there are choices of male and female doctors available in most practices.
+Generally, male and female doctors are available in most practices.
 If you would feel more comfortable seeing a doctor of a specific gender, then don't be afraid to ask.

 What Next?